Guide to Visiting Taipei, Taiwan for the First Time

 One of the best restaurants for pork chops and noodles is K.M.Y in Ximending district…

 Another dish that you should try before leaving Taiwan is the Fried Pork Chops.
-You can have it over rice or you can have it over noodles.
+You can have it over rice or noodles.
 I always order my pork chops with noodles.

-The name of this restaurant is K.M.Y. and that link will get you a google map view with directions.
-But it’s right in Ximending District and not far from Hotel Papa Whale.
+The name of this restaurant is K.M.Y., and that link will get you a Google map view with directions.
+But it’s right in the Ximending District and not far from Hotel Papa Whale.
 Yes, another reason why I like staying at that hotel.
 The price of this fried pork chop with noodle set is NT$210 which is not a bad deal at all.

-I like the fact that their pork chop seasonings is not overly loaded with MSG.
-They have just the right amount of pepper in the batter and the pork chop is fried to juicy perfection.
+I appreciate that their pork chop seasonings are not overly loaded with MSG.
+They have just the right amount of pepper in the batter, and the pork chop is fried to juicy perfection.

 Fried Pork Chop with Noodles